scottrigby/codefresh-pr/README.md

 1. Fork this repo
 1. Create and save a new [GitHub Personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), setting the `repo` scope

-## Connect your Codefresh repository
+## Connect your repository to Codefresh

 In Codefresh UI: